noccylabs/linuxinfo/README.md

 ## Running it

+### From a packaged script:

     $ ./linuxinfo-1.0.0.run

 The script will unpack in a temporary folder, create a report in the current directory and display it.
 The filename of the report is "linuxinfo.txt"

+### From source:

+Use the `ruh.sh` script in the source root:

+    $ ./run.sh

+The script will run in place, and generate linuxinfo.txt in the current directory.

 ## Making it

     $ ./make.sh

+The script will be generated in the `out/` directory.